 Hi and thanks so much for stopping by!
 I started GIRL WITH CURVES in 2011 as a creative outlet outside my (now former) career in technology.
-With encouragement from my husband and now my business partner, I started sharing my outfits online.
+With encouragement from my husband, I started sharing my outfits online.

-What started as a personal style blog is now a lifestyle brand and clothing line that empowers confidence through fashion, style advice, beauty tips, wellness and living.
+What started as a personal style blog is now a lifestyle brand and clothing line that empowers curvy women with the confidence to feel amazing at any size.

 I struggled with self-esteem my entire adolescent, teens and well into my twenties.
 However, there came a time when I realized the road to loving myself, though long, would be much more rewarding than the bumpy, mentally exhausting road I’d been on, loathing myself.

 From that moment on, I made an effort to focus on accepting the things about myself I once considered flaws.
-Although I didn’t see anyone in the media I could relate to completely, I made small connections with women I admired, like Jennifer Lopez’s ample backside, Mariah Carey’s curly hair, Marilyn Monroe’s thick thighs and hips.
-Making connections between physical characteristics I admired in others, with those I possessed myself, allowed me to start seeing beauty in all the things about myself I once hated.
+Although I didn’t see anyone in the media I could relate to completely, I made small connections with women I admired, like Jennifer Lopez’s ample backside, Mariah Carey’s gorgeous curly hair and Marilyn Monroe’s curves.
+Making connections between physical characteristics I admired in others with those I possessed myself, allowed me to start seeing beauty in all the things about myself I once hated.

-Early on, I received messages from women of all ages (and even single fathers with teenage daughters!), saying how inspired they were seeing someone they could relate to on some level- whether it be body type, height, size, race, hair type, eye color, you name it!
+Early on, I received messages from women of all ages and sizes (and even single fathers with teenage daughters!), saying how inspired they were seeing someone they could relate to on some level- whether it be my curvy shape, height, size, race, hair type, you name it!

-What I realize every day in connecting with women from all over the world through Girl With Curves, is that we all strive to make connections with other people, but we miss the most important one: connecting with ourselves.
-I often wonder, if we can recognize beauty within others, why is it so hard to see beauty within ourselves?
+What I realize every day in connecting with women from all over the world through GWC, is that we all strive to make connections with other people, but we miss the most important one: connecting with ourselves.
+I often question: if we can recognize beauty within others, why is it so hard to see beauty within ourselves?

 As GWC readers gain confidence in themselves by relating some part of their physical appearance, personal style, beauty anxieties, wellness or lifestyle experiences with mine, I gain confidence in knowing the work I’m doing is helping others, and hopefully preventing someone from suffering the effects of poor self-esteem I experienced most of my life.

-My mission is to empower unapologetic confidence by encouraging women to look and feel amazing, regardless of size.
+My mission is to empower women with the confidence to feel amazing at any size.

-Girl With Curves is an evolving creative space sharing style, trends, beauty secrets, wellness tips, experiences in motherhood and more.
+Girl With Curves is an evolving creative space sharing style, trends, beauty hacks, wellness tips and more.

-In my personal life, I’m a mother of a 1 year old baby girl named Madina, a 5 year old boy named Narayan, an 8 year old English Bulldog named Kingston and a wife to my best friend, biggest supporter and business partner, Dave.
-I’m a graduate of UC Berkeley with a degree in English, a licensed esthetician and multi-racial woman who passionately supports the body positive and women empowerment movements.
-At work, I’m a writer, editor, stylist, model and consultant who enjoys creating content for some of the biggest, most respected brands in the world.
+In my personal life, I’m a mother of a 3 year old little girl, a 7 year old boy, a 9 year old English Bulldog and a wife to my best friend and biggest supporter.
+I’m a graduate of UC Berkeley with a degree in English, a licensed esthetician and bi-racial woman who passionately supports the body positive and women empowerment movements.
+At work, I’m a writer, editor, stylist, model and consultant who’s blessed to be able to create content for some of the biggest, most respected brands in the world.

 Whether I’m obsessing over a particular trend, find a solution for taming frizz or simply want to share something happening in my life, you’ll be the first to know.